-Note: In sequenced courses (e.g., I, II, III, IV), successful completion of each course is a prerequisite for the next course in the sequence.
-For example, VDE 2450/Digital Media for Designers I is a prerequisite for VDE 2460/Digital Media for Designers II.
+Note: Courses formerly offered under the VDE prefix changed to the DES prefix in Fall 2014.
+In sequenced courses (e.g., I, II, III, IV), successful completion of each course is a prerequisite for the next course in the sequence.
+For example, Digital Media for Designers I is a prerequisite for Digital Media for Designers II.

 Students become familiar with hot-type technology and relief printing, together with their contemporary aesthetic possibilities in both the applied and fine arts.
 Hands-on experience with handset, moveable type is provided, and traditional and experimental techniques are explored.
 No previous typographic experience is required.